Non-universal Thermal Hall Responses in Fractional Quantum Hall Droplets

-\end{small} and thus does not resolve parity subsectors.
+The factor $1/{(q)_{\infty}}$ in Eq.~\ref{mr} represents the Abelian $U(1)_2$ charge sector (as in Eq.~\ref{laughlin_Z}), while the remaining piece encodes the neutral Majorana fermion modes.
+Note that Eq.~\ref{mr} sums over the two partition functions (i.e., the Neveu-Schwarz (NS) characters) $Z_{\text{MR}}^{\mathbf{1}}$ and $ Z_{\text{MR}}^{\mathbf{\psi}}$ \cite{milovanovic1996edge}, and thus does not resolve parity subsectors.
 In a finite droplet, however, such a distinction is essential since locality of the electron operator requires a \textit{gluing condition} between the Majorana and $U(1)_2$ sectors~\cite{ino1999multiple,milovanovic1996edge, sohal2020entanglement}.
 Microscopically, this means that the parity of the electron number and the distribution of bulk anyons fix the Majorana sector.
 Hence on a disk, even $N$ selects $Z_{\text{MR}}^{\mathbf{1}} $, while odd $N$ selects $Z_{\text{MR}}^{\mathbf{\psi}}$ \footnotemark[\value{footnote}].

-In contrast to the NS sectors, the Ramond (R) sector does not contribute to the edge partition function unless bulk $-e/4$ quasiholes are present, as the fusion rules $\psi \times \sigma = \sigma$ and $\sigma \times \sigma=1+\psi$ suggest.
-One way to visualize this is by the Wilson-line picture on a cylinder, where the line connecting an anyon pair enforces the parity constraint, equivalent to the bulk-edge correspondence upon mapping to a disk, as shown in Fig.~\ref{fig:cylinder_to_disk}.
-The corresponding disk partition function in the $R$ sector takes the form:
+In contrast to the NS sectors, the Ramond (R) sector $Z_{\text{MR}}^{\mathbf{\sigma}} $ does not contribute to the edge partition function unless bulk $-e/4$ quasiholes are present, as the fusion rules $\psi \times \sigma = \sigma$ and $\sigma \times \sigma=1+\psi$ suggest.
+One way to visualize this is by the Wilson-line picture on a cylinder, where the line connecting an anyon pair enforces the parity constraint, equivalent to the bulk-edge correspondence upon mapping to a disk \footnotemark[\value{footnote}].
 The presence or absence of these bulk quasiholes gives rise to the well-known \textit{odd-even effect} of the Moore-Read state as a direct signature of non-Abelian statistics, i.e., the interference pattern in a $\nu=5/2$ Fabry-P\'erot interferometer is predicted to depend on whether the number of bulk $-e/4$ quasiholes is even or odd, with the odd case suppressing interference \cite{stern06proposed, Bonderson06detecting}.